iaean/phpipam-js/README.md

 #### .login()

 Login to API, using credentials applied to constructor (see above).
 Returns a promise for the login request.
 But you can use it in a synchronous style.
-Subsequent queries _waiting_ for successfull login (see examples, below).
+Subsequent queries _waiting_ for successful login (see examples, below).

 #### .logout()

 Logout from API.
 Returns a promise for the logout request.
 But you can use it in a synchronous style.
 Its _waiting_ for outstanding queries (see examples, below).

 #### .request(controllerPath, [configObject])